 The Lapphund is free from physical exaggerations but his thick, weatherproof coat means that he will not be comfortable in warm weather.
 There is a danger he will overheat.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability) breed mean score 13.9 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 13.1 (parents should be lower)

-- Eye disease: Progressive retinal atrophy (PRA) (annual testing) (gradual loss of vision); Hereditary cataract (HC) (annual testing); Persistent hyperplastic primary vitreous (PHPV) (litter screening); Persistent pupillary membrane (PPM) (litter screening); Multifocal retinal dysplasia (MRD) (litter screening)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Hereditary cataract (HC) (annual testing); Persistent hyperplastic primary vitreous (PHPV) (litter screening); Persistent pupillary membrane (PPM) (litter screening); Multifocal retinal dysplasia (MRD) (litter screening)

 - Progressive Retinal Atrophy (prcd-PRA)

 - Glycogen Storage Disease Type 11 (Pompe’s Disease) (GSD 11)

 - Degenerative Myelopathy (DM)

 - Hyperuricosuria (HUU)